iMichka/homebrew-MacVTKITKPythonBottles/README.md

  - I did not try to use this ITK binaries to build a C++ app with it.
 Just tell me whether it does not work.
  - The WrapITK.pth file is manually created in /usr/local/lib/python2.7/site-packages.
 ITK does not have the same folder structure as VTK.
 I will try to see whether I can submit a patch for this soon.
 The problem here is that if you *brew uninstall insighttoolkit*, the WrapITK.pth will stay there ...
- - While tapping this repository you can get the following message :

-   - Warning: Could not tap imichka/macvtkitkpythonbottles/insighttoolkit over homebrew/science/insighttoolkit
-   - Warning: Could not tap imichka/macvtkitkpythonbottles/vtk over homebrew/science/vtk

-   Don't worry thats normal, you can ignore it.

 ## Future of this project